 Experiential marketing strategies are also advantageous for those who want to make lasting activations.
 Experiential marketing activations can form longer lasting emotional bonds between the consumer and your brand.
 But what exactly are these activations?

-Experiential marketing activations are defined by the level of brand recognition you receive from your experiential marketing strategy.
+Experiential marketing activations are characterized by the level of brand recognition you receive from your experiential marketing strategy.
 So for every person that interacts with the brand experience you have designed, an activation would represent someone who connected personally with that experience.
 The more of these activations, the higher chance of conversion, and the greater increase in long term brand awareness and adoption.

 Why experiential marketing works